Faith Drew, Ph.D.

 - Facilitator of the couples workshop based on this model.

 This approach is very useful when one or both partners are deeply ambivalent about whether they want to even invest in couples therapy to begin with and/or work on their marriage.
 This structure allows for each partner to gain greater clarity and a sense of direction in whether to begin couples therapy, leave things as they are, or move toward divorce mediation.
-Dr. Drew is part of the Discernment Counseling Alliance for Marriage Professionals.
+Dr. Drew is a Certified Discernment Counselor and part of the Discernment Counseling Alliance for Marriage Professionals.